 1. The complaint phase which is where you make your allegations, the legal theory, and what is sought

-2. The discovery phase where you exchange information and take depositions, and
+2. The discovery phase where you exchange information and take depositions

 3. the trial phase.
 In between you have motions of all sorts and hearings which are like little mini-trials.

 Generally there are several types of information you may obtain and methods of obtaining it.
-Generally there are requests for disclosure, requests for admissions, written interrogatories ( questions and answers that are sworn), depositions upon oral examination, requests for production of documents and more.
+Here are some examples: There are requests for disclosure, requests for admissions, written interrogatories ( questions and answers that are sworn), depositions upon oral examination, requests for production of documents and more.

-My preferred form of discovery is oral depositions which are video taped.
-You don’t have to have a court reported take down and transcribe the deposition unless you plan to use it in court.
+My preferred form of discovery is oral depositions which are videotaped.
+You don’t have to have a court reporter take down and transcribe the deposition unless you plan to use it in court.
 However you can learn a great deal through depositions.
 The way it works is you have a court reporter or notary swear in the witness, turn on the video and start asking questions.
 Depositions may be set by agreement between the two parties or if they won’t cooperate or return phone calls you can simply follow the rules to notice a deposition.
 The notice must be sent to the party or attorney of record, contain the time and place of the deposition, how it is being recorded and who is swearing the witness.
 In some places you must disclose who all is attending.
 If you notice a deposition, the other party may object by filing a motion with the court.
 This motion requires a hearing, which is also time consuming and expensive.
 Hearings can take hours depending on when you get called.
 If you properly notice the adverse party of a deposition and they don’t show up, you can file a motion to compel the deposition and ask for sanctions (sort of like a financial spanking) against them.
 Judges don’t like it when parties fail to cooperate in discovery.
 You may ask whatever you wish.
-The other party may object but they still have to answer.
+The other party may object but they still have to answer, or assert a priveledge.

 Once the deposition is under way you may ask almost anything from the person’s personal life, professional background or their knowledge of the facts of the case.
 In Texas there are only two types of objections to a question, 1.
 Form – which means they don’t like the way the question was asked and you may re-ask it or 2.
 Direct the client not to answer the question to preserve a privilege.
 Privileges are beyond the scope of the blog, but include client-attorney privilege, husband-wife privilege, law enforcement privilege, and refusal based on the rule against self incrimination -i.e., taking the 5th.